How Conseil Scolaire Viamonde enabled remote learning for all students in 2-weeks

 The logical starting point in building the foundation for successful remote learning would be to ensure the process was secure on all fronts.
 Fortunately, Compugen had worked with the CSV to address the security environment a year earlier.

 “We were brought in to evaluate the protection of their network and server infrastructure,” Dan Po explained.
-“We implemented some upgrades, and through this process, we were able to validate that their network infrastructure, specifically ensuring the CSV’s Microsoft 365 environment was secure.
+“We implemented some upgrades, and through this process, we were able to validate that their network infrastructure, specifically ensuring the CSV’s Microsoft 365 environment running on Windows 10 NTE devices was secure.
 We didn’t know it at the time, but this would be the bedrock on which the remote learning initiative was constructed.”

 The second step was to implement Microsoft Teams across the whole school board as their remote learning solution.
 To assist teachers in the transition to teaching using Microsoft Teams, the CSV provided both live and recorded online training sessions to teach remotely.
 Because they started the process early, the CSV was able to pivot and shift to remote learning quickly and easily.